Augustives/Belvo-Test-Scraper/README.md

 ### Description
 Using Python async programming, scrape information from 4 differente blogs and websites.
-Fetch HTML, extract de RSS or Atom feed URL, fetch the feed, extract title, link and publish date, at last sort the entrys and write a JSON file.
+Fetch HTML, extract the RSS or Atom feed URL, fetch the feed, extract title, link and publish date, at last sort the entrys and write a JSON file.

 ### Technologies
 Project is created with: